-The New Brunswick Association of Family Resource Centers supports the thirteen Family Resource Centers operating in New Brunswick.
+The New Brunswick Association of Family Resource Centers Inc. supports the thirteen Family Resource Centers operating in New Brunswick.
 The Association membership is comprised of the Executive Directors of the individual centers.
 Our meetings are held three times a year with our annual meeting in June.
 Funding for the Association comes from membership fees and fundraising efforts.

 Our Vision is to “actively support registered charitable family resource centres in assisting families to raise safe, healthy, active children”

 Our purpose is to "promote the efficiency and effectiveness of Family Resource Centers that are registered charities in New Brunswick."

 Our objectives are:

 - To provide resources to the centres that directly improve the delivery of charitable programs

 - To provide information to the government, media and the public, relating to the charitable programs at the centres

 - To undertake activities ancillary and incidental to the attainments of the above charitable purpose.

 "Relationship and community based.
 Also voluntary, inclusive, and focusing on support, education and prevention services in a group setting."